 Strip Mining and Surface Mining

 When coal-rich veins are discovered near the surface of a body of rock, mining operations often occur above ground to reduce costs and improve extraction efficiency.
 Unfortunately, this strip or open-cast mining can have a significant impact on the ecosystem.
 When a strip mining operation occurs, the biologic life on the surface of the rock body is virtually eliminated.
 This loss of vegetation can cause soil erosion, especially in forested areas, since there's no vegetation to stabilize the rock layer.
+The consequences of mining can be severe.
 An area that has been strip-mined can take decades to recover without remediation.
 Strip mining makes up 40 percent of coal mining operations worldwide.

 Extracting oil poses several serious environmental risks, but the most egregious environmental consequences occur from uncontrolled oil spills.
 Spills can occur during several stages of oil extraction, including drilling and transport.
 Bodies of water are especially susceptible to harm; the Deepwater Horizon Oil Spill in the Gulf of Mexico in 2010 is one of the most notable examples of the impact of a large-scale oil spill, requiring billions of dollars in environmental remediation over thousands of miles of open ocean and coastline.
 "Scientific American" reports that over 4.9 million barrels of oil were leaked over a 3-month period, killing thousands of seabirds, marine mammals, fish and crustaceans that make up the Gulf's ecosystem.